 • In a medium bowl, whisk together the all-purpose flour, baking powder, and salt.
 Set to the side.

-1 cup All-Purpose Flour, 1 teaspoon Baking Powder, ⅛ teaspoon Salt
+1 cup All-Purpose Flour, 1 tsp Baking Powder, 1/8 tsp Salt

 • Using a hand mixer or stand mixer fitted with the paddle attachment, beat the eggs, egg yolk, granulated sugar, vegetable oil, and peppermint extract together on medium-high speed until fully combined and frothy.

-2 Large Eggs, 1 Large Egg Yolk, 1 cup Granulated Sugar, 1 tablespoon Vegetable Oil, 1 teaspoon Peppermint Extract
+2 Large Eggs, 1 Large Egg Yolk, 1 cup Granulated Sugar, 1 tbsp Vegetable Oil, 1 tsp Peppermint Extract

 • Meanwhile, in a small saucepan, heat the semi-sweet chocolate chips and unsalted butter together over medium heat until fully melted and smooth.
 Remove from heat and immediately whisk or stir in the unsweetened cocoa powder and espresso powder.

-6 tablespoon Unsalted Butter, 1 cup Semi-Sweet Chocolate Chips, ¼ cup Unsweetened Cocoa Powder, ½ teaspoon Espresso Powder
+6 tbsp Unsalted Butter, 1 cup Semi-Sweet Chocolate Chips, 1/4 cup Unsweetened Cocoa Powder, 1/2 tsp Espresso Powder

 • Carefully pour the melted chocolate mixture into the wet ingredients and mix until the chocolate is just combined.